 Best time to visit Pathar Sahib near Leh

-The roads to reach Ladakh via Srinagar and Manali are closed from November to May, because of heavy snow, therefore traveling via air is the only option to reach Leh, and Gurudwara Pathar Sahib during this time.
+The roads to reach Ladakh via Srinagar and Manali are closed from November to May, because of heavy snow, therefore traveling via air is the only option to reach Leh and Gurudwara Pathar Sahib during this time.

 The road from Leh to Nimmu to visit Gurudwara Pathar Sahib from Leh is also open in the winter months.
-So, you can surely plan a trip to Gurudwara Pathar Sahib from Leh in winter months as well.
+So, you can surely plan a trip to Gurudwara Pathar Sahib from Leh in the winter months as well.
 Please ensure that you are willing to endure the cold weather and want to witness the white beauty of Ladakh.

 Where to stay?

-There is only barren land around Gurudwara Pathar Sahib and Magnetic Hill for miles, so a day trip is recommended with your base at Leh.
+There is only barren land around Gurudwara Pathar Sahib and Magnetic Hill for miles, so I recommend a day trip with your base at Leh.
 You can visit Gurudwara Pathar Sahib on the same day you are planning to explore the local places in Sham Valley which includes Magnetic Hill, Nimmu Confluence of Indus and Zanskar, Basgo Plains, Alchi and Likir monasteries or nearby monasteries from Leh.